clearlinux/clear-linux-documentation/source/guides/network/vnc.rst

 **On Linux distros and macOS:**

 #.
-Open terminal emulator and enter:
+Open terminal window and enter:

    .. code-block:: bash